-6 Host authority details Include relevant details of the authority.
-For example, briefly state when the authority was established, its size and resources and where it is based.
-Describe the authority's involvement in the work of the Conference and its working groups, its participation in regional data protection forums and in international data protection projects.
-7 Host authority's event experience Describe the authority's experience in running conferences, international meetings or other major events.
+6 Host authority Include relevant details of the authority. details For example, briefly state when the authority was established, its size and resources and where it is based.
+Describe the authority's involvement in the work of the GPA and its working groups, its participation in regional data protection forums and in international data protection projects.
+7 Host authority's event experience Describe the authority's experience in running conferences, international meetings, or other major events.
+Also describe any experience in running online events.
 8 Organising team Explain who will principally be involved in organising the event.
-For example, explain whether conference administration will be handled within the authority or contracted out and whether a programme panel will be convened.
-9 Conference planning Briefly outline the intended approach to planning the event.
-For example, mention the approach being taken to programme planning, partnerships, sponsorship, intended social events, building a website, support for side events, etc.
+For example, explain whether conference administration will be handled within the authority or contracted out to a third party (eg conference organiser) and whether a programme panel will be convened.
+9 Conference planning Briefly outline the intended approach to planning the event. and delegate satisfaction assessment For example, you should mention the approach being taken to programme planning, partnerships, sponsorship, intended social events, building a website and other event preparatory and on-site communications, support for side events, etc. (See also section 17 on sponsorship and other sources of financing).
+A Host's approach to risk assessment and risk mitigation management should also be outlined.
+You should also mention any preparations you would make to host the conference online, or to hold a hybrid (online/in-person) event, if this proves to be necessary.
+Briefly outline the available resource you will devote to producing a conference report showcasing event highlights and coordination of a delegate evaluation process for the event.